SuperRicky14/Ark-Performance-Evolved/README.md

 ### IMPORTANT:
 DO NOT remove "BaseScalability.ini", "Engine.ini", "BaseEngine.ini", "DefaultEngine.ini" from the same folder the program is running in!
 That will cause crashes and / or bugs.
 This happens because the program reads those files and copy's them to your ark folder!
+This may work with Ark: Survival of the Fittest, but no guaruntees.